julianvollmer/node-websockets/doc/server.md

     wsserver.listen(server);

-Uses an instance of `http.Server` to bind to upgrade requests.
+Uses an instance of `http.Server` or `https.Server` to bind to upgrade requests.

 ### wsserver.broadcast(head, message)